Blinko

 Here's the structure that consistently works:

-Offer: Something with a real value — not a generic "10% off."
+Offer: Something with real value — not a generic "10% off."
 Make it specific and time-bounded.
 "Your stamp card is waiting — come back this week and we'll add 2 stamps on us."
 Or "Free drink on your next visit — valid for 7 days."
 Specific + time-bounded converts 3–5× better than open-ended.

 Channel: Push notification through the app she already has installed.
 No SMS list to maintain.
 No email to write.